hehlinge42/nlp_consulting_project/README.md

 ### Session 1: TripAdvisor scraper

-* Tool to scrap Trip Advisor UK website (https://www.tripadvisor.co.uk/) for restaurants and their associated reviews made by different users.
+* Tool to scrap TripAdvisor's UK website (https://www.tripadvisor.co.uk/) for restaurants and their associated reviews made by different users.
 * ``` cd scraper ```
-* See dedicated README in the folder
+* See dedicated README in the folder.

 ### Session 2: Data cleaner

-* Tool to clean and tokenize the reviews scraped from TripAdvisor
+* Tool to clean and tokenize the reviews scraped from TripAdvisor.
 * ``` cd cleaner ```
-* See dedicated README in the folder
+* See dedicated README in the folder.

 ## Contributors